 By 1:30 AM on Sunday, Abiola Busari's house party at the University of North Texas had gotten a little out of hand.
 About 100 people were packed into his small third-story apartment, dancing, jumping, and generally losing their shit while a DJ played.
 One moment, everything was fine, even if the banger was a little too rowdy.
 Then this happened:

 Busari's floor completely collapsed, sending at least six partiers tumbling through a gaping hole in the ground, the Houston Chronicle reports.
 They fell straight into the living room of the apartment below, splayed out among bottles of booze, broken furniture, and debris.
-The lucky revelers who didn't fall through teetered on the edge of the abyss, pressing up against the wall to keep from falling in.
+The lucky revelers who didn't fall through teetered on the edge of the abyss, pressing up against the wall to keep from going down.
 While they watched from the relative safety of the third floor, their buddies tried to claw themselves out of the pit like BoJack and Jessica Biel wading through the bowels of Hollywoo.

 According to FOX 4, six people were treated for injuries at the scene, but no one suffered more than a few minor scrapes and bruises.
 Busari told WFAA things really got out of hand when a bunch of randos started showing up at his place, which is never a good sign.
 Davion Keys, a 22-year-old partygoer who crashed through the floor, told the Chronicle he didn't even know the folks throwing the rager.